fmeringdal/nettu-scheduler/docs/deployment.md

 cargo run --release
 ```

-Then setup a postgres db with the init script specified [here](../scheduler/crates/infra/migrations/dbinit.sql).
+Then set up a postgres db with the init script specified [here](../scheduler/crates/infra/migrations/dbinit.sql).
 Lastly provide the following environment variables to the `nettu scheduler` server:
 ```bash
 # The connection string to the database